-The third stage is an official complaint and will be recorded as such.
-At this stage, you should write or email formally to Ms Wilks, Deputy Head and DSL, outlining your complaint.
-Ms Wilks, Deputy Head and DSL will record the complaint and speak to your Form Tutor and your Head of Year to discuss and record the support and proposals offered to date.
-Ms Wilks, Deputy Head and DSL will normally speak to you within two school days to confirm that an investigation is taking place.
+The third stage is a formal complaint and will be recorded as such.
+At this stage, you should write or email formally to Ms Wilks, Deputy Head and DSL, or another member of the Senior Leadership team, outlining your complaint.
+Ms Wilks, or a member of the Senior Leadership Team will record the complaint and speak to your Form Tutor and your Head of Year to discuss and record the support and proposals offered to date.
+Ms Wilks, Deputy Head and DSL or a member of the Senior Leadership Team will normally speak to you within two school days to confirm that an investigation is taking place.

-- Usually within 10 school days you will be invited to talk the matter through with Ms Wilks, Deputy Head and DSL.
-You may take a member of staff or your parents/guardians to the meeting. - Following the initial meeting, you will be invited back to speak to Ms Wilks, Deputy Head and DSL again you may have a member of staff or your parents/guardians with you.
+- Usually within 10 school days you will be invited to talk the matter through with Ms Wilks, Deputy Head and DSL or a member of the Senior Leadership Team.
+You may take a member of staff or your parents/guardians to the meeting. - Following the initial meeting, you will be invited back to speak to Ms Wilks, Deputy Head and DSL or a member of the Senior Leadership Team- again you may have a member of staff or your parents/guardians with you.
 You will be advised as to the outcome of the complaint and offered support and advice on the best course of action to take.